 Source Fresh Bancha Tea

-Bancha is a Japanese green tea that comes from the same tree as sencha tea.
+Bancha is a Japanese green tea that comes from the same tree as sencha.
 It is harvested later and has a lower market price.
-When I started this experiment, I first chose sencha tea.
-Many Genmaicha blends use sencha, but in my tests I preferred bancha.
-Sencha tastes wonderful by itself, whereas I felt the bancha complimented the toasted rice better.
+When I started this experiment, I first chose Sencha tea.
+Many Genmaicha blends use sencha, but in my tests, I preferred bancha.
+Sencha tastes wonderful by itself, whereas I felt the Bancha complimented the toasted rice better.

 Bancha Tea

-Low-grade tea is often used to make Genmaicha and some producers know that the toasted rice flavor can cover up defects or staleness, so be sure to find a fresh source of bancha tea.
-Many tea enthusiasts say that Japanese green tea has a maximum shelf life of just 6 months.
-Other teas such as oolongs and black can keep longer.
+Low-grade tea is often used to make Genmaicha, and some producers know that the toasted rice flavor can cover up defects or staleness, so be sure to find a fresh source of Bancha tea.
+Many tea enthusiasts say Japanese green tea has a maximum shelf life of just 6 months.
+Other teas, such as oolongs and black teas, can last longer.

 Get out a skillet and place the heat on medium-high.
 Pour out a few tablespoons of brown rice.
-It will get toasty brown and a few of the grains might even pop into what appears to be popcorn.
+It will get toasty brown, and some grains might even pop into what appears to be popcorn.
 Genmaicha is sometimes called popcorn tea.
-That “popcorn” isn’t corn, it comes from heating the brown rice.
-In order to prevent burning what I did was pull most of the rice once it got a toasty look to it.
-Then I returned some of the rice to the skillet and cooked a little longer until the grains started popping.
+That “popcorn” isn’t corn.
+It comes from heating the brown rice.
+To prevent burning, I pulled most of the rice once it got a toasty look to it.
+Then, I returned some rice to the skillet and cooked a little longer until the grains started popping.
 Afterward, I post-blended the popped rice with the unpopped rice.

 Toasted Brown Rice

-Once you have your own supply of toasted rice, you can add as much or as little as you like.
-My personal taste is to use just under 1 teaspoon for a single 14-ounce mug.
+Once you have your supply of toasted rice, you can add as much or as little as you like.
+I use just under one teaspoon for a single 14-ounce mug.
 I get the toasty flavor and can still appreciate the brightness of the tea.
 I keep my toasted rice in a sealed container.
-I don’t know how long it will keep fresh past roasting, so I only toast up what I’ll need for the next few weeks.
+I don’t know how long it will stay fresh past roasting, so I only toast what I’ll need for the next few weeks.

 Brewing Method